kwilteam/kwil-js/MIGRATING.md

 This document contains important information for migrating between Kwil-JS versions.

-If you have any questions on this migration, please reach out to luke@kwil.com.
+If you have any questions on a migration, please reach out to luke@kwil.com.

 ## Migrating from @kwilteam/kwil-js v0.6 to v0.7-beta